jpmondet/Overlog/README.md

-                        Display the overall heals received -hl, --heals          Display the overall heals provided -hlc, --heals_crits   Display the overall critical heals provided --version             show program's version number and exit
+                        Display the overall heals received -hl, --heals          Display the overall heals provided -hlc, --heals_crits   Display the overall critical heals provided -m, --misc_infos      Display some other infos we can find in the log file (like xp/gold/rep, nbr of dungeons, time in combat, maybe more?)
+  -lo, --loots          Display all the loots acquired --version             show program's version number and exit
 ```